andrejnsimoes/andrejnsimoes/README.md

-### Hi there, I'm André 👋
+### Hi there 🙂👋
-I'm a passionate Frontend Engineer that likes to work with cutting edge technologies and to provide smart solutions for challenging problems.

-I have several years of experience architecting and developing thoroughly tested web apps and building teams from the ground up.
-Currently working with React, but I'm also skilled with Angular and Vue.
+I am a passionate Frontend Engineer dedicated to leveraging cutting-edge technologies to provide innovative solutions for challenging problems.
+With years of experience, I specialize in architecting and developing thoroughly tested web applications and have a proven track record of building teams from the ground up.

-I like to work closely to UI/UX and marketing teams, backend developers and system architects, there is always something new and interesting to learn.
+I thrive on close collaboration with UI/UX and marketing teams, DevOps, backend developers, and system architects.
+The constant learning and dynamic interactions with various teams are both engaging and rewarding.

-Apart from web development, I like to hunt trending JavaScript GitHub repositories about mobile apps (Ionic, React Native) and backend (Node.js) development in general.
-I'm also interested in Automation and IoT.

 ### Connect with me: